Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Conclusion

 Our research-based guide has highlighted that across all ages, gender and industry sectors customers are still picking up the phone to connect to an agent in a contact centre.
-Managing customer calls in a timely and effective manner will help retain your customers and strengthen your relationship.
+Managing customer calls promptly and effectively will help retain your customers and strengthen your relationship.

 What customers want

-Make the contact centre process easy and smooth, allowing the customer to speak to the right person with the right answer.
-Have procedures in place which allow a swift response and resolution.
+Make the contact centre process easy and smooth, allowing the customer to speak to the right person with the correct answer.
+Have procedures in place that will enable a swift response and resolution.
 Customers want answers from agents who are willing to help.
-Avoid customers having to be on hold for too long and being bounced around different departments.
-Drop the repeated hold messages and rigid script reading in favour of useful information.
+Avoid putting customers on hold for too long and bouncing them around different departments.
+Drop the repeated hold messages and rigid script reading in favour of helpful information.

 Fully training call agents

-Recruit, nurture and maintain the right people.
-They need to understand the customer as much as they need to understand your business to do their best.
-Ongoing training will equip your contact centre team with the information and skills they need to provide a great service.
-As well as having the knowledge they are required to be patient to help.
+Recruit, nurture, and maintain the right people.
+To do their best, they need to understand the customer as much as they need to understand your business.
+Ongoing training will equip your contact centre team with the information and skills they need to provide excellent service.
+They will also need to have the knowledge they need to be patient and help.

 Sustained quality

-Set KPIs and SLAs for your business and regularly monitor, report and analyse results to achieve the best results.
-Aim to fully understand the results and your performance in order to continuously improve customer service.
-Highlight areas of improvement by keeping up to date with communication trends.
+Set KPIs and SLAs for your business and regularly monitor, report, and analyse results to achieve the best results.
+Aim to fully understand the results and your performance to continuously improve customer service.
+Stay up to date with communication trends to highlight areas for improvement.
 Be alert to changes in customer behaviours and requirements.

 Go back to Index